LiuYuancheng/Braccio_plus_robot_arm_control/SmartRobot.md

 # Smart IoT Robot Emulator

-We want to create a simple **IoT** **Robot Emulation System** which can interactive with the environment and human to simulate the smart robot's action or the smart manufacturing process.
+**Project Design Purpose** : We want to create a simple **IoT** **Robot Emulation System** which can interactive with the environment and human to simulate the smart robot's action or the smart manufacturing process.
 The robot system will use the classic distributed **IoT** hub-control type framework.
 Each components are linked by wireless connection.
 The whole system contents 4 main part :

 - Several eye / sense components ( camera, microphone and sensors ) .
 - One or more face / info-broadcast components (screen and speaker) .